 The Bottom Line on SKT Stock

-As of this writing, Tanger Factory Outlet Centers Inc. is the only REIT that focuses exclusively on the outlet sector.
+As of this writing, Tanger Factory Outlet Centers Inc is the only REIT that focuses exclusively on the outlet sector.
 The company offers a generous yield and has no problem supporting its increasing payouts.
-For investors who want to collect oversized dividends that are actually safe, SKT stock deserves a serious look.
+For investors who want to collect oversized dividends that are actually safe, Tanger Factory Outlet stock deserves a serious look.